Nepiki/Guides/Pokemon-Unbound-Hack.md

 ## [Step 1: Game Settings]

 **Some achievements can only be unlocked if a certain level of difficulty is set at the start of the game.
-In order to make all achievements unlockable on the first playthrough, set the difficulty level to _Expert_ when starting a new game**
+In order to make all achievements unlockable on the first playthrough, set the difficulty level to [Expert](https://github.com/RetroAchievements/guides/wiki/Pokemon-Unbound-Hack/_edit#battle-difficulty) and make sure to turn off the [Sandbox](https://github.com/RetroAchievements/guides/wiki/Pokemon-Unbound-Hack/_edit#sandbox-mode) when starting a new game**

 ### __Battle Difficulty__